-- 1. Select the right gas.
+- Select the right gas.
 Ionized air is more effective than ionized nitrogen.
 Use nitrogen only when the quality of the air supply is suspect (CDA is required) or your process specifically requires nitrogen. - 2.
 Select the right ionizer.
 The 4210 comes in three versions.
-The 4210un is an ultra-clean nitrogen ionizer.
-The 4210u is an ultra-clean air ionizer.
+The 4210un is an ultraClean nitrogen ionizer.
+The 4210u is an ultraClean air ionizer.
 The 4210 is for ionizing air (CDA) and nitrogen in Class 100 environments or environments not requiring clean standards better than Class 100. - 3.
 Select the right mounting location for the 4210 in order to minimize the path length of ionized gas to the charged surface. - 4.
+Use the pre-designed manifolds from Ion Systems whenever possible.
+Ion Systems will also supply a manifold development kit for custom manifold applications.
+Call Ion Systems for details. - 5.
 Use the correct tubing.
-Use 3/8 inch (9.5 mm) ID tubing for nitrogen and 1/4 inch (6 mm) ID tubing for air (CDA). - Select the right manifold material.
-Teflon is preferred for most ultra-clean applications.
-Stainless steel is acceptable but will cause approximately a 30% increase in discharge time. - 6.
-Minimize the number of bends in the manifold.
+Use 3/8 inch (9.5 mm) ID tubing for nitrogen and 1/4 inch (6 mm) ID tubing for air (CDA). - 6.
+Select the right manifold material.
+Teflon is preferred for most UltraClean applications.
+Stainless steel is acceptable, but will cause approximately 30% increase in discharge time. - 7.
+Minimize the number of bends in the manifold. - 8.
+Ideally, design the manifold as a straight pipe with an open end.

-- 7. Ideally, design the manifold as a straight pipe with an open end. - 8.
-If a manifold is designed with side holes along its length, make the holes at least 0.1 inch in diameter.
-Punch up to 12 holes of 0.1 inches in diameter along a 3/8 inch ID tube.
-Punch up to 9 holes of 0.1 inches in diameter along a 1/2 inch ID tube.
-For a more even flow, space the holes far apart near the beginning of the manifold and closer near the end.
-Hole spacing of 1 to 2.5 inches is common. - 9.
+- 9. If a manifold is designed with side holes along its length, make the holes at least 0.1 inch in diameter.
+Punch up to 12 holes of 0.1 inches in diameter along a 3/8 ID tube.
+Punch up to 9 holes of 0.1 inches in diameter along a 1/2 in ID tube.
+For more even flow, space the holes far apart near the beginning of the manifold and closer near the end.
+Hole spacing of 1 to 2.5 inches is common. - 10.
 Punch fewer holes and space them farther apart near the ion source.
 Punch more holes spaced closer together near the end.
-A two-foot manifold should be divided into four spacing increments. - 10.
+A two foot manifold should be divided into four spacing increments. - 11.
 Avoid manifolds longer than 3.3 ft.
 (1 m).
-Ideally, manifolds should be under 2 ft.
-(0.6 m) long. - 11.
-Choose the gas flow rate and manifold pressure (measured at the outlet of the 4210) such that the flow rate is greater than 1.5 cfm and the manifold pressure is below 12 psig for nitrogen and below 50 psig for air (CDA). - 12.
+Ideally, manifolds should be under 2 ft. (.6 m) long. - 12.
+Choose the gas flow rate and manifold pressure (measured at the outlet of the 4210) such that the flow rate is greater than 1.5 cfm and the manifold pressure is below 12 psig for nitrogen and below 50 psig for air (CDA). - 13.
 Wipe the outside surface of the manifold with wetted cleanroom wipes.
 Take the manifold into the cleanroom and repeat external cleaning.
 In the cleanroom, clean the inside of the manifold with high velocity CDA or nitrogen for 30 seconds.
-Choose an airflow velocity that exceeds the velocity expected during normal use.
+Choose an air flow velocity that exceeds the velocity expected during normal use.
 Flex and periodically tap the manifold against a hard surface during blow-off.
 Tapping should exceed actual use conditions.
 Blow the outside surface for 30 seconds while continuing mechanical stress.
-Direct air through each of the holes.
+Direct air through each or the holes.
 Store in double cleanroom bags.
-After installation, allow gas to flow through the manifold for 10 minutes before using it in a clean process. - 13.
+After installation, allow gas to flow through the manifold for 10 minutes before using in a clean process. - 14.
 If the manifold is noisy, try adjusting the flow rate.
-Contact Simco-Ion if you require technical assistance.
+Contact Ion Systems if you require technical assistance.